|Our back yard|

-40 years ago X, a young girl in our campus ministry at Michigan State University, called Linda and I and said, "I want to meet with you.
+Thirty-five years ago X, a young girl in our campus ministry at Michigan State University, called Linda and said, "I want to meet with you and John.
 I have something I need to share."

 X called again.
 We set a time to meet.
 X cancelled.

 Finally, we were able met with X. It took over an hour for her to get the courage to say, "A few years ago I had an abortion."

 She wept as she shared this.
 For a long time.
 Why?

 "Because I took the life of my child.
 She would now be two years old.
 I think of her all the time."

 Was X a murderer?
 Here's the definition of "murder" from Cornell University Law School.

 "Murder occurs when one human being unlawfully kills another human being.

 Was X guilty of "intent-to-kill" murder, as well as "depraved heart murder?"

 She believed that her child was inside her body.
 X not only left her child unprotected, but gave a doctor permission to assault her.